 The letter grading system ranges from A to F, and which letter you get depends on what percentage you score in the assignment, either by answering questions correctly or demonstrating that you’ve met the course requirements.

-Grading system in the US (Grade conversion)
+American grading system (Grade conversion)

 Anything between A and D is a pass, while F marks a failed assignment.
 You can also break each grade down even further if you wish, meaning you could class a B grade as a B+, B= or B-.

-One thing to point out is that there has been no E grade in the American grading system since the 19th century, when parents and students would sometimes wrongly presume that the E stood for ‘excellent.’
+One thing to point out is that there has been no E grade in the American grading system since the 19th century, when parents and students would sometimes wrongly presume that the E stood for ‘excellent.

 2. What are quality points and how do they affect your grade?